Natural Remedies for Seven Common Winter Problems

-Home Remedies for Health Problems that Happen during Winter
+Home Remedies for Health Problems That Happen During Winter

-Did you know that common ingredients like salt, honey and coconut oil can cure you of a throat infection and moisturise your skin?
+Did you know common ingredients like salt, honey and coconut oil can cure you of a throat infection and moisturise your skin?
 Read on to know how simple ingredients like these can cure a lot of your problems!

-For a Sore Throat
+1. Home Remedy for a Sore Throat

 Often the first indicator of the onset of a cold, a sore throat gives you that itchy feeling and sometimes, terrible pain as well.
 You can use these tips if your nose feels stuffy or you experience pain while swallowing food.

-1. Salt water gargling
+1. Salt Water Gargling

-One of the most popular tried and tested methods to relieve throat pain, even your grandmother would recommend gargling with salt water.
+One of the most popular tried and tested methods to relieve throat pain; even your grandmother would recommend gargling with salt water.
 This is because salt has anti-bacterial properties that neutralise the acids in the throat, which reduces the burning sensation you experience.
 Mix 1/4 tsp of salt in a glass of warm water and gargle at least twice a day till the burning sensation goes away.

 2. Turmeric milk